JosepMariaVila/Xahau-Dev-Contest/contest_submissions/Josep_Maria_Vila_Xai_Protocol/README.md

 What happens to users vaults now that XAH price went down so their vaults are less collateralized?

 Now that the price went down, users can send back XAI USD or just send XAH in both cases to increase the collateralization of their position.
-While users vaults are undercollateralized every XAH the corresponding user sents back to the hook account doesn't generate new XAI USD, it is just used to increase the vault collateralization to return again to the 200% ratio.
+While users vaults are undercollateralized every XAH the corresponding user sends back to the hook account doesn't generate new XAI USD, it is just used to increase the vault collateralization to return again to the 200% ratio.

-See for example what happened with Alice vault once XAH price went down to 10 XAI USD; when she sends XAH to the hook she receives the following response: "Xai: Vault is undercollateralized, absorbing without sending anything."
+See for example what happened with Alice vault once XAH price went down to 10 XAI USD (so she has a $10 loan-debt position and a collateral value of $10, so his position is at 100% collateralization. remember the minimum collateralization ratio should be at a maximum of 83%, which is 33% above the initial ratio set at 50% (a loan of $10 USD collateralized with a $20 USD in XAH); when she sends XAH to the hook she receives the following response: "Xai: Vault is undercollateralized, absorbing without sending anything."

+She sends 0'001 XAH

+She send 0'01 XAH

+She sends 0'1 XAH

+She sends 1 XAH

 https://xahauexplorer.com/explorer/240466812A11CDC49A6D946943F468964FF8211DED52E0DAC30BFB4B5DDEAA42